 Pregnant women and students who are ill should not receive the Hepatitis B vaccine.

-Official documentation for these vaccines must be on file at the Student Health Center.
+Official documentation for these vaccines must be on file at the Health Center.
 Check with your family physician or local health department about receiving your vaccinations.
-All students must be compliant by fall 2009 semester.
+All students must be compliant before starting the fall semester.
 Failure to comply will result in a registration "hold" that may interfere with class selection.

-If after reading the facts about Meningitis and Hepatitis B you decline to receive these vaccines download and sign the waiver found on the right side of the Immunization Form and return it to the Saint Leo Health and Wellness Center in DeChantal Hall or fax direct to 352-588-8305.
+If after reading the facts about Meningitis and Hepatitis B you decline to receive these vaccines download and sign the waiver found on the right side of the Immunization Form and return it to the Saint Leo Health Center in the Paul and Sarah Lehner Health Services Suite, Suite 100 (inside the Wellness Center) or fax direct to 352-588-8305.

 - Immunization form download here: Student immunization form, Instructions